adobe/bridgeService/README.md

 java.lang.IllegalArgumentException: Minimum number must be strictly inferior than maximum number.
 ```

-## Code Management
-The project is under continuous integration using Jenkins.
-Each PR is tested and checked for coverage with the following job [integroBridgeService](https://campaign-test-dev-sj.ci.corp.adobe.com/job/integroBridgeService/).

-General Rules are:
-* Line Coverage 87%
-* Branch Coverage 85%
-* No significant decrease in coverage should be detected.

 ## Known Issues and Limitations
 As this is a new project there are a few limitations to our solution:
 ### Cannot call overloaded methods with the same number of arguments.